- Find A Trip

 After an exciting week in Los Angeles and Vegas, imagine palm trees swaying in the background, a fresh pineapple smoothie (with a mini-umbrella of course!) and a lei around your neck.
 It’s paradise!
 Get set for 14 days on the Hawaiian Islands.
 There’s plenty of time for R&R in between surfing Waikiki Beach, hiking Diamond Head, kayaking the lagoon in Waikoloa, snorkeling with sea turtles and marveling at the lava flow in Volcanoes National Park.
 You’ll fall so in love with this tropical haven that when your journey ends, the only thing you’ll be thinking is a hui kaua (until we meet again).

-Jet to Oahu and check into our resort situated on Duke Kahanamoku Beach, the widest stretch of Waikiki that was voted the #2 Beach in America for 2012.
+Jet to Oahu and check into our resort situated on Duke Kahanamoku Beach, the widest stretch of Waikiki that is one of the best beaches in America.
 Sunbathe or swim in one the hotel’s five pools including the Paradise Pool featuring an aquatic playground with four slides including a 77-foot lava tube slide (the longest in Waikiki), three waterfalls and two heated spas.
 Stroll through the hotel’s Rainbow Bazaar featuring over 90 boutiques.
 Reflect at Pearl Harbor and visit the USS Arizona Memorial.
 Tour the Dole Plantation and all the great attractions.
 Learn to surf with professional instructors on Waikiki Beach and then hang out or play sports on the gorgeous white sand.
 Take a Segway tour just feet from the ocean to the Ala Moana Beach Park and Magic Island.
-Devour shaved ice at the International Market Place and sing along with the Parrott Heads at Jimmy Buffet’s Margaritaville.
+Devour shaved ice and sing along with the Parrott Heads at Jimmy Buffet’s Margaritaville.
 Hike Diamond Head, a crater formed from the eruptions of the Ko’olau Volcano many years ago.

 Fly to Kona on the Big Island of Hawaii.
 Travel by boat to your rooms and throughout the resort on this incredible property located on the Southern Kohala coast.
 Snorkel or swim with tropical fish and rare green sea turtles in a salt-water lagoon.
 Go paddle boarding, boogie board or rent a water trike.
 Swim or lounge by one of three fresh-water pools.
-Explore the Kings' Shops and Queen Marketplace for dinner.
+Explore the Kings’ Shops and Queen Marketplace for dinner.
 Visit Volcanoes National Park to see one of the world’s most active volcano, Kīlauea, and the world’s largest volcano Mauna Loa.
 There, check out Thurston Lava Tube and marvel at the Kīlauea Iki Crater.
 Stop by the Jagger Museum to see footage from spectacular eruptions.
-Visit Punaluu Black Sand Beach, one of the most famous beaches in Hawaii, and marvel at the jet black sand and have an opportunity to view large honu (sea turtles) in their protected nesting ground.
-Visit the Kona Coffee Plantation to learn how volcanic soil contributes to the harvesting of a rare commodity.
-Snap a photo or two at the Kealakekua Bay Scenic overlook.
-Marvel at the waterfalls along the Hamakua Coast after a drive through the hills of Parker Ranch.
 Spend your last evening on this island exploring Old Kailua town.

 A short flight over to the Valley Isle is our last stop.
 Try paddle boarding, kayaking or surfing on the pristine ocean shore.
 Interact with the locals in Lahaina on Front Street.
 Hold on tight during one wet and wild banana boat right in turquoise waters.
 Depart from Ma’alaea Harbor to snorkel amongst more than 250 species of fish in the Molokini crater and off the coast of Lana’i amongst wild spinner, spotted and bottlenose dolphins and possibly a sea turtle or two.
 Be amazed by an authentic luau on the resort’s Sunset Terrace.
 Reminisce about your incredible journey at a farewell banquet.